 If you want a line which you can use when saying sorry to your friends or someone you are really close with, the younger generation and some of the locals use ごめん or gomen .
 You can also use this with strangers who are much younger than you.

 For cases wherein you want to ask if it’s okay to disturb someone with a question or perhaps to market something, you can easily use おじゃま します or ojama shimasu.
 This word literally means “excuse me for disturbing you. ” This will also be handy if you find yourself having to visit a Japanese home.
 But if you want something that sounds a bit more impactful, you can easily use どうもすみません or dōmo sumimasen.

 As we reach this part of the post, we hope that you were able to learn how to say I’m sorry in the most Japanese way (formal and casual) possible.
 You do not ever want to use other expressions as this might easily sound rude or offensive.
 As a rule of thumb, do remember that the Japanese people do put a high premium on the idea of forgiveness even for the littlest of trouble or favor.
 If you are planning to visit the country and have someone helping you out, don’t be afraid to thank them and also say sorry in Japanese.

 If you enjoyed this post and figured that you would love to learn more, then now is the best time for you to consider reading our previous blog posts like how to greet a happy new year and the Japanese vocabulary for family.
-But if you are someone who is keen on truly mastering Japanese, then learning using the innovative application developed by Simya Solutions will never let you down.
+But if you are someone who is keen on truly mastering Japanese, then learning using the innovative application will never let you down.
 Discover more about its features in the section below.

 Want to learn Japanese and 60+ other foreign languages?
 We’ve got an app just for you.